-On October 20, 2022, the Company amended the Convertible Debentures by increasing the principal balance by C\$7.0 million to a total outstanding principal of C\$25.8 million, in addition to amending its interest rate of 8% per annum to 9.5% per annum, its conversion price of C\$1.48 to C\$1.00, and the terms to its retraction option retractable at a cumulative C\$0.45 million per month to a cumulative C\$0.5 million per month.
+On October 20, 2022, the Company amended its outstanding secured Convertible Debentures held by Royal Capital Management Corp. ("RoyCap") by increasing the principal balance by C\$7.0 million to a total outstanding principal of C\$25.8 million, in addition to amending its interest rate of 8% per annum to 9.5% per annum, its conversion price of C\$1.48 to C\$1.00, and the terms to its retraction option retractable at a cumulative C\$0.45 million per month to a cumulative C\$0.5 million per month.
+The principal balance under the convertible debentures was converted to common shares in 2024

 On November 30, 2022, the Company announced that the Galena Complex and its unionized workers ratified a new 3-year collective bargaining agreement effective November 17, 2022.
-Unionized workers at the Cosalá reviewed and ratified their collective bargaining agreement, effective May 1, 2022 with yearly and biannual reviews, as per the Mexican Labour Laws.
+Unionized workers at the Cosalá Operations reviewed and ratified their collective bargaining agreement, effective May 1, 2022 with yearly and biannual reviews, as per the Mexican Labour Laws.
 This local union, which has been representing some Company's unionized workers for a number of years, is different from the SMN Union that originated the 2020 illegal blockade at the Cosalá Operations.
 These agreements support continued stable operations during a period of forecasted production growth.